Your browser is unsupported

-Faculty Fellow Lecture Series: Soledad Álvarez Velasco, Assistant Professor, Anthropology and Latin American & Latino Studies, “Inhabiting the Transit: Migrant Spatial Struggles from Global South America to the U.S.”
+Faculty Fellow Lecture Series: Soledad Álvarez Velasco, Assistant Professor, Anthropology and Latin American & Latino Studies, “Inhabiting Transit: Migrant Spatial Struggles from South America to the U.S. and Back Again”

 Faculty Fellow Lecture Series